MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-monitor-apps-unusual-data-usage.md

 On the **App governance** page, use the following elements to understand data usage:

-- **Data usage widget**.
+- **Data usage card**.
 Located on the **Overview page**.
 Provides total data usage over time, highlighting sudden spikes in total upload and download activity of all apps that access Microsoft 365 resources.

-    This widget also provides usage information separately for various resources, such as files and email, so you can pinpoint the resources that apps might be misusing.
+    This card also provides usage information separately for various resources, such as files and email, so you can pinpoint the resources that apps might be misusing.

 - **App details pane**.
 Located on the right of an apps tab when you select an app.
 In the app details pane, get app-specific data usage information by resource type as well as upload and download patterns over time.